-Criteria for Initial Award
+Criteria for initial award

-Grade point average: Teaching assistantships are preferentially awarded to graduate students with a GPA of 3.25 or above.
+Grade point average: Teaching assistantships are preferentially awarded to graduate students with a GPA of 3.5 or above.

 Prior teaching experience: Teaching assistantships are preferentially awarded to students with prior experience teaching, especially positions in upper-level undergraduate courses.

-Criteria for Continuation of Award
+Criteria for continuation of award

 Satisfactory performance in teaching.
-TAs must...
+TAs are expected to: